RyanO-Projects/STEM-Lab-Project/README.md

     If you are on Windows and have installed Python but it is still not working, make sure that Python has been added to Windows PATH.
     [Here is a useful tutorial for adding Python to your PATH](https://www.geeksforgeeks.org/how-to-add-python-to-windows-path/)

-    If it is still not working, use "py" instead of "python" when entering commands into your tutorial, like so:
+    If it is still not working, use "py" instead of "python" when entering commands into your terminal, like so:

                 py --version